 Some say that a hospital is a home for patients, while a church is a home for sinners.
 People go to their respective churches on Sundays, say their prayers, pay some tribute, and consider their sins forgiven.
 But is it just me or is it true that church services are dwindling time by time?

 What became of the times when people visited churches to get their prayers answered instead of just admiring the church architecture?
 What happened to all the devotees who funded churches to keep congregating masses in the God’s lane?
 We all know what the truth is.
-No one can turn a blind eye to the charm of digital media that has taken the world by storm.
+No one can turn a blind eye to the charm of digital branding, embracing spiritual brand icons, that has taken the world by storm.

-Yes, even God-worshippers are digitizing and why shouldn’t they?
+Yes, even God-worshippers are digitizing symbols and why shouldn’t they?
 They aren’t limited to explore their potential in their field and propagate it.
 Anyhow, just imagine how far churches can reach once they grasp a multitude of dimensions to get recognized.
-All this can be done via digital media, just as we discussed a while ago.
+All this can be done via digital media and an adequate church logo design, just as we discussed a while ago.

 Nowadays, it is crucial for churches to sustain their beliefs and visions with the help of social media to remain on the acme of religion.
 They need to consolidate their church doctrines and that is why digital branding for church is important.
 Without a doubt, growth for churches has become so easy (thanks to digital media) that churches can gain the upper hand in critical state matters, just like the old times.